XiaogangHe/Princeton-CEE306/README.md

 - `conda install pandas`
 - `conda install rpy2`

-For **Windows** users, you need to install these packages separately :frowning:.
+For **Windows** users, you may need to install these packages separately :frowning:.

 ## Let's get started!
 To run the notebook, open your terminal and type: